django/deps/draft/XXXX-dissolve-core.rst

 For clarity, this DEP uses the following terms to refer to existing
 groups:

-* "Django core": the set of people who have or had had permission to push to <https://github.com/django/django/>, or who have been members of the django-core mailing list, the #django-core IRC channel, or identified as members of "Django core" on the djangoproject.com website.
+* "Django core": the set of people who have or have had permission to push to <https://github.com/django/django/>, or who have been members of the django-core mailing list, the #django-core IRC channel, or identified as members of "Django core" on the djangoproject.com website.

-* "DSF Board": the Board of Directors of the Django Software Foundation
+* "DSF Board": the Board of Directors of the Django Software Foundation.

 * "Django Fellows": a list of multiple people who have been, and in two cases still are, paid by the Django Software Foundation to